wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

 Unit Types
 ~~~~~~~~~~

 Unit types correspond to the abstract concept of a unit, without any actual stored value.
-Unit types are the fundamental "building block" of the units library - all units types are defined constructively (using the ``compound_unit`` template) from a small number of "basic" unit types (such as ``meters``, ``seconds``, etc).
+Unit types are the fundamental "building block" of the units library - all unit types are defined constructively (using the ``compound_unit`` template) from a small number of "basic" unit types (such as ``meters``, ``seconds``, etc).

 While unit types cannot contain numerical values, their use in building other unit types means that when a type or method uses a `template parameter <http://www.cplusplus.com/doc/oldtutorial/templates/>`__ to specify its dimensionality, that parameter will be a unit type.